Adesh Institute of Medical Sciences & Research

 Adesh Institute of Medical Science and Research (AIMSR) is a private medical college associated with a 750-bed tertiary care teaching hospital.
 It has 150 M.B.B.S. annual seat intake.
 The college is located on the Barnala Bathinda Highway in the district Bathinda of Punjab, India.
 The campus is spread out on 100 acre.
 The college was established in 2006 under Adesh Institutions.
-AIMSR is approved by Medical Council of India and permitted by Ministry of Health & Family Welfare.
+AIMSR is approved by National Medical Commission and permitted by Ministry of Health & Family Welfare.
 It was affiliated to Baba Farid University of Health Sciences, Faridkot from 2006 to 2011 MBBS Admissions Batch and is affiliated to Adesh University, Bathinda starting 2012 MBBS Admissions Batch.